Organic Cosmetics Certification is Voluntary

-All of our products are certified to Soil Association organic standards, which are among the strictest in the world for organic health and beauty products.
-Indeed, only a handful of companies have achieved these standards for skincare products and we were the first company to make a Shampoo certified for its organic ingredients!
+From day 1, we have always had Odylique products certified as organic, believing that customers deserve an independent guarantee that what we label as organic really is just that.
+We certify our products to Soil Association (SA) organic standards, which are among the strictest in the world for organic health and beauty products.
+Indeed, only a handful of companies have achieved these standards for their whole range and we were the first company ever to make a Shampoo certified for its organic ingredients!

-The Soil Association's organic standards correspond to our philosophy that health and beauty products should be ethical, free from toxic ingredients and as organic as possible.
-In particular, the SA ensures that any products carrying its logo not only use organically grown ingredients where available, but also do not contain the substances that we are strongly against and never use (see below).
+The Soil Association (and COSMOS) organic standards correspond to our philosophy that health and beauty products should be ethical, free from toxic ingredients and as organic as possible.
+In particular, the certification ensures that any products not only use organically grown ingredients where available, but also do not contain substances that we are strongly against and never use.

 There is a significant time and organisational effort in being certified organic, but we believe it is worth it for the independent quality guarantee it offers.

 New products have to pass rigorous formulation and label checks.
 Every single ingredient is scrutinised to make sure it passes environmental and toxicity criteria.

 To prove an ingredient really is organic, we must provide the Soil Association with certificates of organic status for every single supplier we use during the year.
 To be accepted by the Soil Association, suppliers' certificates must either be issued by the Soil Association or by a body that the Soil Association has investigated and recognises as equally rigorous in its testing and certification.
 This means that there is wonderful traceability – you can follow each ingredient in a certified organic beauty product back to the field it was grown in.